Berat

 Berat (/sq/; Berati) is the ninth most populous city of Albania and the seat of Berat County and Berat Municipality.
 By air, it is 71 km north of Gjirokastër, 70 km west of Korçë, 70 km south of Tirana, and 33 km east of Fier.

 Berat is located in the south of the country.
 It is surrounded by mountains and hills, including Tomorr on the east that was declared a national park.
 The river Osum (total length 161 km) runs through the city before it empties into the Seman within the Myzeqe Plain.
 The municipality of Berat was formed at the 2015 local government reform by the merger of the former municipalities Berat, Otllak, Roshnik, Sinjë, and Velabisht, that became municipal units.
 The seat of the municipality is the city Berat.
 The total population is 62,232 as of the 2023 census, (Note: The municipality of Berat consists of the administrative units of Otllak, Roshnik, Sinjë, Velabisht and Berat.
 The population of the municipality results from the sum of the listed administrative units in the former as of the 2011 Albanian census.) in a total area of 421.6 km2.
 (Note: Calculated using geospatial data.)

 Berat, designated a UNESCO World Heritage Site in 2008, comprises a unique style of architecture with influences from several civilizations that have managed to coexist for centuries throughout the history.
 Like many cities in Albania, Berat comprises an old fortified city filled with churches and mosques painted with grandiose wealth of visible murals and frescos.
 Berat is one of the main cultural centres of the country.

 Etymology

 The name Berat has been derived through Albanian sound changes from the Old Slavonic language Bělgrad (Бѣлградъ) or Belgrád / Beligrad (Белград / Белиград), meaning "White City".

 It is believed to have been the site of the ancient city Antipatreia (Ἀντιπάτρεια, "City of Antipater") or Antipatrea in Latin, while during the early Byzantine Empire the name of the town was Pulcheriopolis (Byzantine Greek: Πουλχεριόπολις, "City of Pulcheria").

-It was recorded in Medieval Latin as Belogradum, Bellegradum, in Turkish as Belgrad, in Italian as Belgrado, and in Greek as Βελλέγραδα, Bellegrada.
+It was recorded in Medieval Latin as Belogradum, Bellegradum, in Turkish as Belgrad and in Italian as Belgrado.
 In the Republic of Venice the city was known as Belgrado di Romania ("Rumelian Belgrade"), while in the Ottoman Empire it was also known as Belgrad-i Arnavud ("Albanian Belgrade") to distinguish it from Belgrade in Serbia.

 Today, in Aromanian, Berat is known as Birat.